surajkum4r/CERT-In-SBOM-Mapper/README.md

 ## Why CERT-In SBOM Mapper?

-While exploring multiple paid and open-source tools, none fully satisfy all the minimum elements required by the CERT-In guideline.
+While exploring few paid and open-source tools, we found it does not fully satisfy all the minimum elements required by the CERT-In guideline.
 This tool serves as an addon to existing SBOM generators by adding all missing fields and enables exporting the augmented SBOM in CycloneDX and Excel formats.

 ---